 Embark on a short tour of this 19th-century bastion on a rocky slope above the town.
 There are some superb panoramas from the top, so don’t forget your camera!

 For a romantic evening for two, pay a visit to La Gritta Restaurant.
 With superb vistas across to La Maddalena Islands where you can watch a beautiful sunset, the service here is top quality, and their tasty home-cooked Mediterranean menu is well worth sampling.

 4* Park Hotel & Spa Cala di Lepre

 Boasting beautiful views over La Maddalena Islands, Park Hotel & Spa Cala di Lepre has plenty of activities for both families and couples alike.
 Beach volleyball, tennis, archery, sailing and a children’s club are just the start of what’s on offer, and there’s also a spa for when you want to completely unwind.

 5* Hotel Capo d'Orso Thalasso & Spa

-For those in search of luxury, this is a superb option in Palau.
+For those in search of a luxury resort in Palau, this is a superb option.
 The hotel’s main pool and three Thalassotherapy pools (as part of the spa) are perfectly positioned to enjoy wonderful sea views, and you’re also just a few hundred metres from two white sandy beaches.
-The spacious grounds offer plenty of opportunity to relax, and during the evening, al fresco dining at Hotel Capo d'Orso’s restaurant is a wonderful experience.
+The spacious grounds offer plenty of opportunity to relax, and during the evening, al fresco dining at Hotel Capo d'Orso’s restaurant is a memorable experience.
 Find out more.